zeenix/json-vs-bin/README.md

 The size comparison heavily depends on the data structure:

-#### HashMap-based Data (with long field names)
+#### HashMap-based Data

-- Binary formats achieve only modest size reduction (2-3% savings).
+- Binary formats now achieve significant size reduction (30-37% savings).
-- Bitcode is most compact at ~97% of JSON size.
+- Bitcode is most compact at ~66% of JSON size.
-- BSON and D-Bus actually produce larger outputs than JSON.
+- BSON and D-Bus produce larger outputs than JSON (~121% and ~120% respectively).
-- JSON is surprisingly efficient for data with many string keys and long field names.
+- CBOR achieves ~78% of JSON size.
+- Bincode achieves ~70% of JSON size.

 #### Vector-based Data (arrays of structs)